prometheus-operator/prometheus-operator/Documentation/getting-started.md

 ## Deploying Prometheus

-To deploy a Prometheus instance, you must first create the [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/authorization/) rules for the Prometheus service account if RBAC authorization is enabled on your cluster.
+To deploy a Prometheus instance, you must create the [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/authorization/) rules for the Prometheus service account.

 First, create a ServiceAccount for Prometheus.